BoTampere/Federated-Learning-Experiments/README.md

 ## Usage

 ### Server

-Run the server on the Ubuntu VM:
+To run the server on the Ubuntu VM:

+Modify the server.py code to your required strategy and configure the IP address where you would like to host the server and run the code using below command.

 ```bash
 python server.py
 ```
 ### Clients

-Run the client code on each Raspberry Pi:
+Based on your requirement/experiment, run the client.py or differentialprivacy_client.py on each Raspberry Pi:

 #### Standard Client